bguedj/pyrotor/README.md

 - - - -
 ### Documentation and examples

 An online documentation is available [here](https://pyrotor.readthedocs.io/en/latest/) but is still under construction.
-Thereotical details on the methodology will be soon available in a theoretical paper.
+Thereotical details on the methodology are available in the below reference.

 The [examples](https://github.com/bguedj/pyrotor/tree/master/examples) folder provides currently two examples showing the use of PyRotor.